Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Addons.md

 description : []
 ```

-- **id** - The identifying value of the ability, all addons start their id with "ad_".
+- **id** - The identifying value of the model, all addons start their id with "ad_".
 - **type** - Used for broad categorization, all addons have the type "Addon".
 - **source** - Where the addon comes from.
 Currently, it's expected all addons will have the source "core".
 - **tags** - A series of tags which identify what kind of addon something is, see [Tags](../Tags.md) for more information.